HRizwan1/2019-team-06f/reports/sprint-03/report.md

  * Fix binding error (50-server.cnf is ignored causing a binding error due to permissions) (C)
  * Designed and create tables for users and pictures using mysql (C)
  * Create “create-new.sql” and “insert-new.sql” files to use at build for automation (C)
- * Create an upload button for a registered user to upload (C)
+ * Create an upload button for a registered user to upload photos (C)
  * Create a search box (C)
  * Create admin panel to view all users and to create admins / regular users (C)
- * Restricted privileges for unregistered : read access (index page) (C)
+ * Restricted privileges for unregistered : only read access (index page) (C)
- * Further develop the user panel by allowing users to upload photos (C)
+ * To develop the user panel by allowing registered users to upload photos (C)
  * Layout diagram for user/admin interface  (C)
  * Hashtag the photos (C)
  * Gather pictures we will use for test user accounts and store in our database (C)